Winsor Expert Network

 Our field consultants have worked with over 1800 school districts around the country.
 They work in partnership with educators to improve student achievement.
 We have found that educators using our tools and expertise have similar questions.
 We have gathered the top questions asked during training and coaching sessions and provided answers.

-Reading is usually easier than spelling because reading words requires decoding the symbols that can be seen on the page, whereas spelling requires the student to determine the correct symbols and put them on paper in the right order while observing the rules of the language.
-Sometimes it seems that reading is harder than spelling because there is no time limit for spelling, whereas we expect a student to look at a word and read it immediately.
+Reading is usually learned more easily than spelling.
+Recognition precedes recall.
+Reading words requires rapidly decoding the symbols seen on the page, while spelling requires the student to retrieve the correct symbols from memory and write the symbols on paper in the correct sequence, observing the rules of the language.
+Sometimes it seems that reading is harder than spelling because a student is expected to look at a word and decode it immediately.
+The student may need more practice to reach that level of automaticity and fluency.
 Regardless of the reason, it may be necessary to provide students with more opportunities to practice reading words in isolation, in phrases, in sentences, and in text.
-Some students need only 50 repetitions to remember a word, and some need 550 repetitions or more before a word reaches the automatic level of recognition.
+Some students need only 50 repetitions to remember a word, and some need 550 repetitions before reaching an automatic level of recognition.

 When you are showing the Sound Cards, students are dictating the speed and fluency.
 You can support increased automaticity by flipping the cards as quickly as they can be read.
 If students respond slowly and laboriously, you may have introduced too many sounds too quickly.
 In that case, remove some of the newer Sound Cards, go back a Level or two, and allow your student more opportunities to practice and more time to learn.
 Then reintroduce the dropped sounds slowly, allowing plenty of time and practice so your student can maintain automaticity.